 Australian Capital Territory: Disability Services Act 1991

-Disability ACT provides funding and services for people with disability in the Australian Capital Territory.
+The National Disability Insurance Scheme (NDIS) provides disability services in the Australian Capital Territory.

 New South Wales: Disability Inclusion Act 2014